Volusia County, Florida: Libraries

-The county centrally controls 13 libraries, with DeLand and Daytona Beach-City Island being the largest two.
+The county centrally controls 14 libraries, with DeLand and Daytona Beach-City Island being the largest two.
 Each library branch is administered by geographic region.

 Collections included 869,491 books, 83,943 videos, 58,784 audio materials, 2,051 magazines and newspapers, over 100,000 government documents, and 51 licensed databases.
 Personal computers for public use are hooked up on broadband in all libraries.
 An estimated 230,000 Volusia County residents have library cards.
 One library card is valid at all locations, and materials are lent between locations through a daily courier service and outside the libraries by interlibrary loan.
 Library cards are free for all Volusia County residents.

-Depending on size, the branches have different operating hours; six are open every day of the week (Ormond Beach, Daytona Beach-City Island, Port Orange, New Smyrna Beach, DeLand, and Deltona), two are open six days a week (Edgewater and DeBary), and five are open five days a week (Daytona Beach-Keech Street, Oak Hill, Pierson, Lake Helen, and Orange City).
+Depending on size, the branches have different operating hours; six are open every day of the week (Ormond Beach, Daytona Beach-City Island, Port Orange, New Smyrna Beach, DeLand, and Deltona), three are open six days a week (Edgewater, Hope Place, and DeBary), and five are open five days a week (Daytona Beach-Keech Street, Oak Hill, Pierson, Lake Helen, and Orange City).